If you enjoy spending time outdoors or are handy around the yard, you could benefit from having a double-bit ax in your shed.

 Cons:

-- The handle can be hard to maintain proper grip when wet or while using gloves
+- The handle can make it hard to maintain a proper grip when wet or while using gloves

 4. Estwing Double-Headed Axe

-Estwing makes terrific Drake Off-Road double-bit felling axes that have the versatility for also chopping branches and cutting kindling.
+Estwing makes the terrific Drake Off-Road double-bit felling axes, which are versatile enough to chop branches and cut kindling.

 The genuine leather grip ensures proper handling during strenuous chopping for added safety.